-After many years of postwar and governmental strife, Korea launched one of the planet’s fastest growing economies—now Asia’s fourth largest behind China, India and Japan—and the twelfth largest in the world.
+After years of postwar and governmental strife, Korea launched one of the planet’s fastest growing economies—now Asia’s fourth largest behind China, India and Japan—and the eleventh largest in the world.

 Korea is also one of the world’s most technologically and scientifically advanced countries; it’s the only one in the world with nationwide 100 Mbit/s broadband Internet access and full HDTV broadcasting.
 Ninety percent of all Korean homes are connected to high-speed broadband Internet.
 A bullet train network zips travelers around the country at speeds exceeding 220 kilometers (130 miles) an hour.
 Hyundai, Samsung, LG and Kia are located here, a reminder of Korea’s formidable ability to compete in major industry sectors—most recently healthcare.

 Korea and Medical Tourism